somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 each entry in the Archive Rules Table associates a partition with a set of nodes - exactly which partitions are associated with which nodes are only important if you want to ensure the physical separation of data replicas.

+{{< figure src="/pages/ingest-flow/archive-rules.png" class="screenshot" caption="Archive Rules, a cluster of 3 nodes where each node is assigned to 2 out of 3 archive partitions leading to a replication factor of _2_." >}}

 _It is important to understand that the Digest Partitions and Archive Partitions are not related in anyway.
 E.g a Digest Partition with ID=1 does not contain the same events